matthewratcliffe/airplay-server/README.md

-# 🛰️ AirPlay Server Setup for Xubuntu
+# 🛰️ AirPlay Receiver Setup for Xubuntu

 This project sets up an **AirPlay receiver** on a Xubuntu system using `uxplay`.
-It configures a dedicated user account, autologin, and a clean display environment tailored for AirPlay use.
+It configures a dedicated user account, autologin, and a clean display environment tailored & dedicated for AirPlay use.

 > ⚠️ **Warning:**
 > This script will take over the machine and dedicate it exclusively as an AirPlay receiver.